Contact Information and Procedural Requirements for Matters before the Honorable David E. Rice

 Judge Rice requires a pre-trial conference where the defendant is a pro se individual even if no response has been timely filed to the complaint.

 Counsel should file all exhibits for trial on the docket no later than 7 days prior to the scheduled trial or as designated in the scheduling order.
 The exhibits should be filed as one consolidated PDF, to the extent possible, and begin with an exhibit list identifying the exhibits by number and what page of the consolidated PDF the exhibit begins on.
 Example: Exhibit: 3, Begins on: page 10 of 99.
 In addition, counsel shall provide any witness they intend to call with copies of each party’s consolidated PDF exhibit for reference during their testimony.
 Unless authorized by the Judge in advance of trial, screen sharing will not be permitted.

-In person trials have been suspended due to Covid-19 until further notice.
-Once in person Court proceedings resume, the Court should receive 3 copies of pre-filed, bound, or loose-leaf covered, labeled exhibits.
+The Court should receive 3 copies of pre-filed, bound, or loose-leaf covered, labeled exhibits.
 Double sided copies of exhibits are strongly encouraged and binder size should not exceed 4 inches (use additional binders if necessary and avoid overstuffing binder so pages can turn easily).
 Each exhibit binder should begin with an exhibit list identifying each exhibit by number and each exhibit should be tabbed with exhibit numbers.
 If exhibits are not pre-filed as required they may be excluded from evidence.